About the Teacher

 My name is Kristen Drury.
 This is my 13th year at William Floyd High School (located on Long Island, NY) teaching Advanced Placement chemistry, honors chemistry, Regents chemistry, general chemistry, and forensics.
 I earned a Bachelors in chemistry and a Masters in education at Stony Brook University.
 I am currently working on a PhD at Stony Brook University in Chemical Education.

 I have been flipping my classroom since 2011 and I am currently a huge fan of the EDpuzzle flipping website.
+I recently became an EDpuzzle certified coach.
 I am also a Remind connected educator and certified trainer.
 Ask me about either!
 I love to talk about science education.
 I believe process oriented guided inquiry learning (POGIL) has been integral in my classroom as well as cooperative groups.
 Sharing ideas and best practices with others is so important to me.
 Please feel free to use anything I have on the website.
 Be aware that many of the resources are "borrowed" and modified to fit my instructional practices.

 In 2014 I was chosen to become a New York State Master Teacher, along with 70 other teachers on Long Island.
 Our goal is to provide professional development for STEM teachers in NYS and create more meaningful STEM experiences for our students.
 The Long Island chemistry cohort created a group that meets to share ideas.
 If you are interested, please find more information at www.LIACTS.com